ltsb-etsmtl/crop-model/lettuces-dynamic/README.md

 -----------------------------------
 Please cite when using the model :

 <i> Talbot, M.H. and D. Monfet.
 2021.
 Estimated energy demand and sensible heat ratio of a controlled-environment agriculture space for a growth cycle.
-ASHRAE Transactions 127(2):211-219.
-[In press] </i>
+ASHRAE Transactions 127(2):211-219. </i>